 Here are 3 ways to customize your cruiser bike on a budget:

 1 Tinted Windscreen

 Customizing your motorcycle by tinting your windscreen is an excellent way to complement the body color of your motorcycle as well as being a practical way of reducing glare from the sun.

 Check out different types of seats available online and offline.
 Use your imagination!

 3 Vinyl Wraps

-While a custom paint job can make your bike look stunning, it is still quite expensive.
+While a custom paint job can make your mens bikes look stunning, it is still quite expensive.
 A much more affordable alternative to paying an arm and leg for a custom paint job is to apply a vinyl wrap to your bike.
 Vinyl wraps are often available in a huge variety of matte and glossy colors and finishes.

 When you customize your motorcycle, you change its value due to added parts.
 Make sure to keep all the receipts for insurance purposes and consider aftermarket coverage that can be tailored to your needs.